MyTDT-Mysoft/FreebasicNDS/README.md

 <h1>Usage</h1>

-the toolchain comes ready to use, however to use it you need a few steps:
+the toolchain comes ready to use, however to use it you need a few config steps:

 1. **! !
 VERY IMPORTANT ! !** open the **InitFolder.bat** and change the **set FrameWorkFolder=** to the full path that you extracted the release files.
 1. create an empty folder **(no spaces on the path! ! !)**